 Finding: Complies with condition.
-The applicant indicated that one tree will be planted for every 30 feet of frontage, and provided a calculation of 7,315 lineal feet of frontage, which requires 209 street trees to be planted.
+The applicant indicated that one tree will be planted for every 35 feet of frontage, which requires 81 street trees to be planted.
 A street tree plan was submitted with the preliminary locations of street trees, but did not include the final proposed locations, location of street lights, fire hydrants or power lines.
 Prior to issuance of a permit associated with the proposed development the applicant shall submit a plan for street trees in compliance with OCMC 12.08.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.